-In March 2014, Iranian President Hassan Rouhani launched a medical insurance plan, called RouhaniCare, to insure 5mn of the 12mn Iranians who cannot afford premiums.
+In March 2014, Iranian President Hassan Rouhani launched a medical insurance plan called RouhaniCare, apparently inspired by ObamaCare, to insure 5mn of the 12mn Iranians who cannot afford premiums.
 The Financial Times reported Rouhani as saying: 'The first step will be taken in the next Iranian calendar year starting on March 21 2014 to gradually bring everyone under medical insurance coverage and lower people's share of medical cost.'
-Health experts have welcomed Rouhani's insurance plan, but say the high costs for patients have been compounded by the near bankruptcy of the country's 555 state hospitals, which provide most inpatient services
+Health experts have welcomed Rouhani's insurance plan, but say the high costs for patients have been compounded by the near bankruptcy of the country's 555 state hospitals, which provide most inpatient services.